pnpm/pnpm/README.md

 };
 ```

 After creating `pnpmfile.js`, delete `shrinkwrap.yaml` only.
 No need to delete `node_modules`.
-Then install it again & it should be working.
+Then install the dependencies & it should be working.

+However, this sometimes throws error as there are many unresolved dependencies.
+If that happens, then try the config `--shamefully-flatten`.
+This creates a dependency structure like `npm` or `yarn`.

+To use it try `pnpm install --shamefully-flatten`.

 ## Support